Solar panels on the rooftop of LUT University

 Areas with the most favorable conditions can produce roughly twice the solar electricity that Finland does.
 In the best areas, the total radiant energy is about 2500 kWh per square meter a year.
 In Finland, the corresponding figure is approximately 900 kWh per square meter – slightly more in the most southern parts and slightly less up north.

 At an annual level, however, Finland gets roughly as much sunshine as countries such as Germany or Denmark.
-Germany produces 300 times more solar electricity per inhabitant than Finland, and Denmark about 15 times more.
+However, Germany produces 110 times more solar electricity than Finland, Denmark five times more, and Sweden four times more.

-UT has modeled an emission-free energy system and demonstrated that the share of solar energy in Finnish energy production should rise to 10 percent by 2050.
-This would mean a leap from 80 to 35 000 megawatts.
-For example, the rooftop potential of Finnish residential buildings is about 10 000 megawatts.
+LUT has modeled an emission-free energy system and demonstrated that the share of solar energy in Finnish energy production should rise to 10 percent by 2050.
+That would mean a leap from the current 635 megawatts to 35 000.
+The rooftop potential of all Finnish buildings (residential, administrative, industrial) is about 34 000 megawatts.
+In other words, there is a great deal of untapped potential atop our buildings to further the green transition.

 right